-- 4. For misreading which does not alter the character of a question or materially simplify it, deduct two from any A or B marks gained, in that part of the question affected. - 5.
+- sf significant figures - The answer is printed on the paper - The second mark is dependent on gaining the first mark - 4.
+For misreading which does not alter the character of a question or materially simplify it, deduct two from any A or B marks gained, in that part of the question affected. - 5.
 Where a candidate has made multiple responses and indicates which response they wish to submit, examiners should mark this response.

-If there are several attempts at a question which have not been crossed out, examiners should mark the final answer which is the answer that is the most complete. - 6.
-Ignore wrong working or incorrect statements following a correct answer. - 7.
-Mark schemes will firstly show the solution judged to be the most common response expected from candidates.
+If there are several attempts at a question which have not been crossed out, examiners should mark the final answer which is the answer that is the most - 6.
+Ignore wrong working or incorrect statements following a correct answer.

+7. Mark schemes will firstly show the solution judged to be the most common response expected from candidates.
 Where appropriate, alternatives answers are provided in the notes.
 If examiners are not sure if an answer is acceptable, they will check the mark scheme to see if an alternative answer is given for the method used.

-General Principles for Core Mathematics Marking
+General Principles for Pure Mathematics Marking